business continuity cybersecurity Cybersecurity Careers disaster recovery How-To Guides Organizational Resilience risk management

 • Monitoring recovery readiness

-• Reporting recovery capabilities to leadership
+• Communicating recovery capabilities to leadership

 Disaster Recovery vs. Business Continuity

-Focuses on maintaining critical business operations during and after a disruption.
+Business continuity focuses on maintaining critical business operations during and after a disruption.

 Risk Management